-- Reviewing the Company's contractual agreements with certain third parties and any change orders to assess the impact to the amounts recorded including changes in scope and timing. - Testing clinical accrual cutoff and evaluating the completeness and accuracy of clinical accruals by comparing invoices received by the Company subsequent to December 31, 2022 to the amounts recognized by the Company as of that date. - Testing clinical accrual for completeness and accuracy by confirming amounts due at December 31, 2022 directly with certain clinical research organizations (CROs) including total expenses incurred for all services provided by the CRO during 2022.
+- Reviewing the Company's contractual agreements with certain third parties and applicable change orders to assess the impact to the amounts recorded. - Testing the completeness and accuracy of clinical trial accruals by comparing invoices for certain third parties received by the Company subsequent to December 31, 2023, to the amounts recognized by the Company as of that date. - Testing clinical trial accruals for completeness and accuracy by confirming amounts invoiced, services rendered, and payments received, directly with certain clinical research organizations, recalculating the expected accrual amounts and comparing to the recorded amounts.

-/s/ BDO USA, LLP
+/s/ BDO USA, P.C.